DEST-DOC/software-documentation/docs/source/DESTconfigurationandbuild.rst

 DEST configuration and build
 ===================

-In the following we will provide an example on how to configure and build Nektar++ on a remote machine.
+In the following we will provide an example on how to configure and build DEST on a local/remote machine.

 DEST on ARCHER2